 We all accept our responsibility to listen to children even though we may not be comfortable with what we hear.

 If we hear about a child who has experienced treatment that we consider worrying or a concern, it is our responsibility to act by telling one of our designated child protection officers.
-Mrs Richards (HT) Mrs Wilson (DHT) Mrs Kirby (AHT) Miss Pickard (AHT) or Mrs Humphreys (SAA).
+Mrs Richards (HT) Mrs Wilson (DHT) Mrs Kirby (AHT) Miss Pickard (AHT) or Mrs Humphreys (FBM).
 Any of these officers can be contacted via the office.

 Mrs Richards (HT)